vincentcasseau/vincentcasseau.github.io/how-tos-cfd-nonequilibrium.md

 ## 2) Thermal non-equilibrium

 ### 2.1 Two-temperature solver, single vibro-electronic energy pool
-+ The <b style="color: #228B22">thermophysicalProperties</b> dictionary set-up for this version of _hy2Foam_ is obtained with
+The <b style="color: #228B22">thermophysicalProperties</b> dictionary setup for this variant of _hy2Foam_ is obtained with

 ```c++
     downgradeToSingleTv          yes;
     downgradeToSingleTemperature no;
 ```

-+ The path to the dictionary dealing with the non-equilibrium aspects is given by
+The path to the non-equilibrium dictionary is also set in this dictionary

 ```c++
     twoTemperatureDictFile "$FOAM_CASE/constant/thermo2TModel";
 ```

-The <b style="color: #228B22">thermo2TModel</b> dictionary is composed of one subdictionary named <span style="color: #228B22">thermalRelaxationModels</span> that is used for the selection of the energy transfer models, and various subdictionaries that contain the coefficients of these models.
-For this version of _hy2Foam_, the only transfers that can take place are vibrational-translational (V-T) and heavy-particles - electrons (h-e).
+and its default name is <b style="color: #228B22">thermo2TModel</b>.
+It is composed of one subdictionary named <span style="color: #228B22">thermalRelaxationModels</span> for the selection of the energy transfer models, and various subdictionaries to store these models coefficients.
+In this variant of _hy2Foam_, the only transfers that can take place are vibrational-translational (V-T) and heavy-particles - electrons (h-e).
 If the gas mixture is composed of neutral species only, then h-e energy transfer is disregarded automatically.
 The default subdictionary implementation is as follows

 ```c++